chandlerNick/chandlerNick.github.io/research.md

 ## 🧮 Society of Industrial and Applied Mathematicians 2023 Biannual Meeting Poster (WWU)
 - In this poster, I presented on the simulation study component of the development of a novel class of non-parametric statistical tests developed by Professor Kimihiro Noguchi in the WWU Mathematics Department.
+- The SIAM 2023 Biannual Meeting was hosted at WWU.
 - [Poster](reports/SIAM2023_Poster.pdf)

 # Organizations